fathriAbanoub/Egyptian_legends/README.md

 - Multiple choices that affect the story's outcome.
 - High-quality images of ancient Egyptian artifacts, tombs, and hieroglyphs.
 - Easy-to-use interface with clear navigation.
+- Added sound effects and background music to enhance the atmosphere.
+- New story: The Haunted Baron Palace, offering a unique and scary adventure.

 ## Screenshots